 6.)
 Malaria infects around 250 million people each year worldwide and kills about one million, mostly children in Africa.
 Mosquitoes can easily spread this disease.

 7.)
-Females lay their eggs in any shallow water and even damp soil that’s prone to being waterlogged.
+Females lay their eggs in any shallow water body and even damp soil that’s prone to being waterlogged.
 Getting rid of any standing water near your home will reduce the mosquito population.
 Eggs can live dormant for 10 – 15 years!

 8.)
 Diseases transmitted by mosquitoes include: malaria, dengue, West Nile virus, chikungunya, yellow fever, filariasis, tularemia, dirofilariasis, Japanese encephalitis, Saint Louis encephalitis, Western equine encephalitis, Eastern equine encephalitis, Venezuelan equine encephalitis, Ross River fever, Barmah Forest fever, La Crosse encephalitis, and Zika fever.
 That’s a lot!